 Found the house of your dreams?
 Considering that your home is the single biggest investment you will ever make, it is imperative to hire an experienced New Jersey real estate attorney when buying or selling your home.
 Although a real estate closing may seem like a simple routine transaction, they are often highly complex matters outside of the scope of a non-professional’s knowledge.
-The professionals at Friscia & Associates LLC of Newark NJ will work with you to help prevent your purchase of the home of your dreams from turning into a nightmare.
+The professionals at Friscia & Associates LLC will work with you to help prevent your purchase of the home of your dreams from turning into a nightmare.
 We strive to make your home purchase a hassle-free process so that you can enjoy this important step in your life.

 Work With An Experienced New Jersey Real Estate Attorney